 - There will be a small allocation of tickets for people who walk up on the day and those who are not able to book tickets online.
 If you do not have a ticket you may need to wait until a member of staff has made sure the number of people in the building is at a safe level before you can be admitted.

 To comply with the law, you will be required to wear a face covering to enter the Museum and for the duration of your visit.
 This does not apply to under 11s or people excluded due to health conditions.

-- Please arrive within 10 minutes of the start time of your ticket.
+- Please arrive at least 30 minutes before the finish time of your ticket.
 You may need to queue for a short time while tickets are checked.
 If you arrive late, we're afraid we may not be able to guarantee you immediate entry.
 Entry will be at the discretion of our staff based on the number of people already in the building.

 - To maintain social distancing, please do not pass your phone or printed tickets to our staff.
 You may be asked for your name and booking number.